ubiquitypress/operas-metrics-widget/readme.md

 CSS Variables

 Some aspects of the widget, such as graphs that rely on a `canvas` element, cannot be modified directly by CSS.
-In order to still support styling, in addition to making it easier to provide a default theme, you can define CSS Variables to style the widget.
+To support styling (and provide stable hooks), the widget reads CSS Variables from the container element.

 The CSS selector that renders these variables _must_ be placed on the widget’s container element (the element that your `config.settings.element_id` defines (default `metrics-widget`)).